mnaamani/otrtalk/README.md

 Unlike most instant messenger applications it doesn't rely on centralised servers.
 Instead it utilises a DHT (Distributed Hash Table) similar to BitTorrent, called telehash.

-The most recent version now has experimental support for discovery of buddies over BitTorrent network.
+The most recent version now has experimental support for discovery of buddies over mainline BitTorrent DHT network.
 Other discovery protocols will be added in future, with more focus towards privacy preserving protocols.

 ### Install otrtalk with NPM